Applying for MURI project awards

 Step 2: Application review

-A committee in CRL will review MURI application submissions.
+A committee in IEL will review MURI application submissions.
 Applicants will be notified of their application status by mid-April.
-A separate application process is required if the mentor would like to be considered for supply funds.

 Step 3: Initiate hiring process

-Once the mentor has selected students for the MURI project, they will need to identify to CRL which students they are hiring.
-Students will be hired directly through the mentor's department.
-Division of Undergraduate Education (DUE) will transfer funds to the mentor's account monthly to pay for the student's participation in the program.
-Students will follow the hiring practices of their mentor’s academic/unit home.
-The mentor will be familiar with the HR/Payroll team for their unit and not be required to follow the DUE process.
+Once the mentor has selected students for the MURI project, they will need to identify to IEL which students they are hiring through a form.
+Students will then be hired directly through the Division of Undergraduate Education (DUE).
+IEL will facilitate the hiring process for students with Human Resources.

 Step 4: Orientation resources for mentors and students